“All good things must come to an end”

 I was lucky enough to tag along as the invitation was also extended to me as the person that nominated Guy.
 The award is given to individuals who encourage and nurture entrepreneurial skills, abilities and values in others.

 It was a very exciting day, although exhausting as the sun shone relentlessly and the temperature soared.
 We got the opportunity to meet some very interesting people who, similar to Guy, are passionate about promoting enterprise within the UK.
-In the presence of the Rt.
-Hon.
-Dr Vince Cable, every single award winner, eight in total, was asked to present an abridged history on how and why they were selected for a prestigious Queen’s Award.
+In the presence of the Rt Hon Dr Vince Cable, every single award winner, 8 in total, was asked to present an abridged history on how and why they were selected for a prestigious Queen’s Award.

 The award for Enterprise Promotion is a lifetime award conferred upon the winners by Her Majesty the Queen.
 Recipients receive a scroll signed by Queen Elizabeth II and the Prime Minster David Cameron.
 They also receive an engraved crystal chalice.